fjvallarino/monomer/docs/tutorials/00-setup.md

 #### Notes

-Currently, Monomer fails to compile on M1 Macs.
+Currently Monomer fails to compile on M1 Macs.
+This issue should be fixed when GHC 9.2 is released, since it will include a native code generator for that CPU.

+Until that time, it has been [reported](https://github.com/fjvallarino/monomer/issues/1#issuecomment-914866110) that building for x86 and running the application in the Rosetta shell works well.

 ### Linux